soffes/shares-support/Readme.markdown

 # Shares Support

-Currently, this just caches the exchange rate API and combines it with more configuration and uploads to S3 in a unified file.
+This repository contains the supporting files and artwork for [Shares](http://getsharesapp.com).
+It's primary job is to caches the exchange rate API and combine it with more configuration and upload to S3 in a unified file.
+The app access this file on S3 occasionally to see if there is new content.

+This is deployed to Heroku. `bundle exec rake update` is executed every hour to make sure things stay up to date.

 ## Data